cuonggt/envoy-cli/README.md

 <a name="quickstart"></a>
 ## Quickstart

 Once Envoy has been installed, the Envoy binary will be available.
-Inside your app directory, run `envoy-cli init`.
+Inside your app directory, run `envoy init user@host`.
 Now edit the new file `Envoyfile`.
 It could look as simple as this:

 ```
 servers: